 The increase in remote workers and the online sales explosion have significantly hurt much of this sector.

-A well researched, decent quality REIT portfolio yields in the 5% range or more nowadays.
+A well chosen, decent quality REIT portfolio yields in the 5% range or more nowadays.
 A more conservative REIT portfolio yields 3% to 4%, and a riskier REIT portfolio yields 6% or more.

 There are also REIT ETFs and mutual funds.